WiiLink24/web/src/content/guide/wiinoma.md

 pubDate: 2023-02-30
 icon: fa-solid fa-house
 ---
-## Access a fun Room for you Mii's to stay in, and enjoy other content as well!
+## Access a fun Room for you Miis to stay in, and enjoy other content as well!

 - Experience the intended "Everything Channel" on your Wii again!